hussainabrar24/Capstone-Project-FollowBot/README.md

 # How it will look

-➼ Two front omni wheels and two rear normal tetrix wheels
+➼ ATwo rear normal tetrix wheels

-➼ Two wheel drive
+➼ Two wheeled drive

 ➼ U-Channel stand for holding the electronics